 In 2017, the Commission completed the first-ever incentive auction whereby television Channels 37-51 were reallocated for use by new wireless licensees.
 As a part of the incentive auction, many full power Class A television stations were reassigned to new channels, a process known as "repacking."
 These stations will be transitioning to their new channel assignments in a series of “phases,” the last of which will occur in the Summer of 2020.

-NOTICE: Until the repacking is complete, the Commission is not accepting applications for new full power television stations.
+The Commission is not accepting applications for new full power television stations at this time.

 Rules.
 Television rules are covered in 47 CFR 73.601 to 73.699, and 47 CFR 73.1001 to 73.5009.

 Construction Costs.
 The FCC does not collect data concerning the costs of construction and equipment for television stations.
-The NTIA has posted a list of typical costs for a noncommercial educational (public) television stations on its Public Telecommunications Facilities Program website, but that information is years out of date and should be used with caution.
-Costs can vary considerably from the listed values.
+Costs can vary enormously depending on how the station is constructed.
 Applicants and potential applicants should not purchase equipment before receiving a construction permit from the FCC, because they may not be able to use or resell it if the application is not approved.

 Class A television stations were a special class of stations created as a one-time act as result of the adoption of the Community Broadcasters Act of 1999.
 Class A television stations may originate programming.
-As previously mentioned, the incentive auction includes the reassignment of many full power and Class A television stations to new channels.
-These stations will be transitioning to their new channel assignments in the Summer of 2020.
+As previously mentioned, the incentive auction included the reassignment of many full power and Class A television stations to new channels.
+These stations transitioned to their new channel assignments in the Summer of 2020.

 Rules.
 LPTV and television translator rules are covered in 47 CFR 74.1 through 74.34, and 47 CFR 74.701 through 74.797.